Realtors often work alone in unfamiliar spaces, at unusual hours and with customers they may not necessarily know.

 - Avoid distractions or loud music when working.
 Do not wear headphones or earbuds as they could limit your ability to hear danger approaching.

-- A high-lumen flashlight can be used to light your way when it’s dark and to fend off an unwanted intruder.
+- A high-lumen flashlight can be used to light your way when it is dark and to help fend off an unwanted intruder.

-- Set up an office distress code, a word or phrase, that can be used to signal an uncomfortable situation.
+- Set up an office distress code, a word or phrase, that can be used to signal an uncomfortable situation via text or voice.